2degrees/hubspot-contacts/docs/source/testing.rst

         simulator = GetAllContactLists([contact_list])
         with MockPortalConnection(simulator) as connection:
             contact_list_names = get_contact_list_names(connection)

         assert len(contact_list_names) == 1
         assert contact_list_names[0] == contact_list.name

-The mock portal connection is initialized with zero or more so-called "api call simulators" (or simply "simulators"), which are passed by position.
+The mock portal connection is initialized with zero or more so-called "API call simulators" (or simply "simulators"), which are passed by position.
 The purpose of a simulator is twofold: